All Episodes

 Stay right here for our final news roundup and information overload.

-A couple years back you gave a speech saying if we fall in love with our own virtue, we can go sideways.
+A couple years back, you gave a speech saying if we fall in love with our own virtue, we can go sideways.

-Hey, do you serve you?
+Hey, Dan, Sarah, can you interview you?

-At any point over the last two years, did you fall prey To that.
+At any point over the last two years, did you fall prey to that?

 Did you fall in love with your own virtue?